Axial skeleton: Structure

 Flat bones house the brain and other vital organs.
-This article mainly deals with the axial skeletons of humans; however, it is important to understand the evolutionary lineage of the axial skeleton.
-The human axial skeleton consists of 81 different bones.
-It is the medial core of the body and connects the pelvis to the body, where the appendix skeleton attaches.
+This article mainly deals with the axial skeletons of humans; however, it is important to understand its evolutionary lineage.
+The human axial skeleton consists of 81 different bones forming the medial core of the body and connects the pelvis to the body, where the appendicular skeleton attaches.
 As the skeleton grows older the bones get weaker with the exception of the skull.
 The skull remains strong to protect the brain from injury.

+In humans, the axial skeleton serves to protect the brain, spinal cord, heart, and lungs.
+It also serves as the attachment site for muscles that move the head, neck, and back, and for muscles that act across the shoulder and hip joints to move their corresponding limbs.

-Human Skull
+Human skull

 The human skull consists of the cranium and the facial bones.
 The cranium holds and protects the brain in a large space called the cranial vault.
 The cranium is formed from eight plate-shaped bones which fit together at meeting points (joints) called sutures.
 In addition there are 14 facial bones which form the lower front part of the skull.
 Together the 22 bones that compose the skull form additional, smaller spaces besides the cranial vault, such as the cavities for the eyes, the internal ear, the nose, and the mouth.
 The most important facial bones include the jaw or mandible, the upper jaw or maxilla, the zygomatic or cheek bone, and the nasal bone.

 Humans are born with separate plates which later fuse to allow flexibility as the skull passes through the pelvis and birth canal during birth.
-During development the eight separate plates of the immature bones fuse into one single structure known as the Skull.
+During development the eight separate plates of the immature bones fuse into one single structure known as the skull.
 The only bone that remains separate from the rest of the skull is the mandible.

 Rib cage

 The rib cages are composed of 12 pairs of ribs plus the sternum for a total of 25 separate bones.
 The rib cage functions as protection for the vital organs such as the heart and lungs.
 The ribs are shaped like crescents, with one end flattened and the other end rounded.
 The rounded ends are attached at joints to the thoracic vertebrae at the back and the flattened ends come together at the sternum, in the front.

-The upper seven pairs of ribs attach to the sternum with costal cartilage and are known as “true ribs.”
+The upper seven pairs of ribs attach to the sternum with costal cartilage and are known as "true ribs".
 The 8th through 10th ribs have non-costal cartilage which connects them to the ribs above, and for this they are known as "false ribs".
-The last two ribs are called “floating ribs” because they do not attach to the sternum or to other ribs and simply “hang free.”
+The last two ribs are called "floating ribs" because they do not attach to the sternum or to other ribs and simply "hang free".
 The length of each rib increases from number one to seven and then decreases until rib pair number 12.
 The first rib is the shortest, broadest, flattest, and most curved.